ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 When the container is started, it will download the development image of this repository and set it up.
 Once ready open the command palette > `Run Task` > `Bootstrap`.
-This action setup the rest of the environment specific to the repository.
+This action will setup the rest of the environment specific to the repository.

 That's it your all set to develop and debug new and exciting services!